 musicians' pit that is open to all who meet the requirements below.
 A

 "closed pit" refers to a pre-coordinated set of musicians or fixed

-- The 2018 Pennsic Pile sheet music will be posted here when it
+- The 2018 Pile is what we will be

 - Gregory will be donating 10 copies of the Pennsic Pile for use in

 the Pit durng Pennsic.
 The point of these donated copies is to support